adrg/go-wkhtmltopdf/README.md

 Implements [wkhtmltopdf](https://wkhtmltopdf.org) Go bindings.
 It can be used to convert HTML documents to PDF files.
 The package does not use the `wkhtmltopdf` binary.
 Instead, it uses the `wkhtmltox` library directly.

-Full documentation can be found at: https://pkg.go.dev/github.com/adrg/go-wkhtmltopdf.
+Full documentation can be found at https://pkg.go.dev/github.com/adrg/go-wkhtmltopdf.

 **Examples**